|

 From the Pharos Tribune, Wednesday 1-6-1999.

-Thursday and one hour before the services Friday in the funeral
+one hour before the services Friday in the funeral home.

-to the Columbia City United Methodist Church Memorial Fund and
+Columbia City United Methodist Church Memorial Fund and the Whitley County

 Information gathered by Leon Whiteman